andrenguyener/Memoir-One/README.md

 # Memoir One

 My fork of [One Dark Pro](https://github.com/Binaryify/OneDark-Pro).
 Customized for me.
-The extension can be found [here]() or installed with `ext install Egoist-One`.
+The extension can be found [here](https://marketplace.visualstudio.com/items?itemName=andrenguyener.Memoir-One) or installed with `ext install Memoir-One`.

 # Screenshots